HyperSine/scdemu-sys-local-privilege-elevation/README.md

 ## 2. What is the vulnerability caused by?

 In IRP_MJ_DEVICE_CONTROL handle routine, when IOCTL code is 0x80002018, the driver doesn't validate the ioctl caller's privilege and directly pass caller-supplied data to `RtlWriteRegistryValue`, which causes an arbitrary registry write.
 (See function `sub_12130` in IDA.)
-A non-admin process can write data to admin-protected registery value, such as the value `Debugger` under `HKLM\Software\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\wsqmcons.exe`, so that it can launch any exe with `nt authority\system` privilege.
+A non-admin process can write data to admin-protected registry value, such as the value `Debugger` under `HKLM\Software\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\wsqmcons.exe`, so that it can launch any exe with `nt authority\system` privilege.

 ## 3. PoC